valtterimaki/lifx-ctrl/README.md

+# Lifx-ctrl

-# Python code to run in Raspberry Pi Zero with some knobs and buttons to control a lifx strip
+Python code to run in Raspberry Pi Zero with some knobs and buttons to control a lifx strip